SethBragdon/OOPS-JS-Karel-Game-Demo/README.md

-This should run as a game, but will have no images.
-You will need to add those yourself.
+NOTE: This does not have any image files, so you will have to replace the missing ones.